sjhnadeem/tryFlutter/movie_app/README.md

-# movie_app
+# Movie App

-A new Flutter project.
+A new Flutter Movie App project.

 ## Getting Started